NixOS/nix.dev/source/tutorials/packaging/contributing-to-nixpkgs.md

 }
 ```

-Copy both of these into `icat.nix` and `default.nix` files on your own machine, and then verify that you can build the derivation:
+Copy both of `icat.nix` and `default.nix` onto your own machine, and then verify that you can build the derivation:

 ```console
 $ nix-build -A icat